sparkfabrik/company-playbook/content/working-at-sparkfabrik/job-interviews.md

 ## How we collect CVs

 Candidates apply via our company website or by mail, to jobs@sparkfabrik.com.
 Please send your CV in the format that more represents your skills and attitude.
-Beside your CV a bit of a presentation is very welcome as it can help us understand who you are and what you exepect from us.
+Beside your CV a bit of a presentation is very welcome as it can help us understand who you are and what you expect from us.

 ## First interview